JJConsulting/JJMasterData/doc/MasterData.Docs/index.md

 JJMasterData is an open-source .NET library to help you create CRUDs quickly from data dictionaries (database metadata), along with other boilerplate-intensive things like exporting and importing data.

+The repository also includes the `MasterData.CommandLine` dotnet tool, which exposes the `jjmasterdata` command for import, export, diff, and interactive workflows.

 <br>

 To getting started, click on this [link](articles/intro.md).